COSC3020/augmenting-path/README.md

 `code.js`.
 Use an adjacency list data structure to represent the graph and node names, not indices, to indicate start and end node.
 The function returns a list of node names, starting with the start node and finishing with the end node.
+If start and end node are the same, it should return a list containing only this node.
 If there is no path, you must return an empty list.

 Test your new function; I've provided some basic testing code in `code.test.js`.